vabal/vabal/README.md

 Then it uses [ghcup](https://github.com/haskell/ghcup) to fetch the compiler (if you don't have it yet) and prints to stdout the path to the fetched compiler.

+By default `vabal` tries to use compilers already available on the system and downloads them only when it can't do otherwise (or fails if you use the `--no-install` flag).

 This program tries to solve these issues in the easiest possible way.
 The GHC compiler downloading is managed by [ghcup](https://github.com/haskell/ghcup).
 No need to manually manage different ghc versions by hand!